Gangs training

 Learning objectives

-- understand the vulnerability factors which may lead a young person to join a gang
+• understand the vulnerability factors that may lead a young person to join a gang

 Who this course is for